yoyotv/WIP-simulation/README.md

 # WIP-simulation
-use CMAC ,BELC and sliding control to balance wheeled inverted pendulum
+use CMAC, BELC and sliding control to balance wheeled inverted pendulum